 (i) A notice that the proposals are subject to RCW 39.10.470; and

-(j) Other information relevant to the project.
+(j) Other information relevant to the contract.

 (4) A public body shall establish a committee to evaluate the proposals.
 After the committee has selected the most qualified finalists, the finalists shall submit final proposals, including sealed bids based upon the identified unit price book.
-Such bids may be in the form of coefficient markups from listed price book costs.
+Such bids shall be in the form of coefficient adjustments to listed price book costs.
 The public body shall award the contract to the firm submitting the highest scored final proposal using the evaluation factors and the relative weight of factors published in the public request for proposals and will notify the board of the award of the contract.

 (5) The public body shall provide a protest period of at least ten business days following the day of the announcement of the apparent successful proposal to allow a protester to file a detailed statement of the grounds of the protest.
 The public body shall promptly make a determination on the merits of the protest and provide to all proposers a written decision of denial or acceptance of the protest.
 The public body shall not execute the contract until two business days following the public body's decision on the protest.